destel/rill/README.md

 ## Fan-in and Fan-out
 Go channels support both Fan-in and Fan-out patterns, meaning that multiple goroutines can write to a single channel (fan-in) or read from a single channel (fan-out).
-Rill provides a simple way to implement these patterns using its core functions.
 On top of that Rill adds a Merge function that can be used to combine multiple streams into a single one.

-Consider a basic example that send messages through multiple servers concurrently, then collects the results into a single stream and handles errors.
+Consider a basic example application that concurrently sends messages through multiple servers, then collects the results into a single stream and handles errors.

 [Full runnable example](https://pkg.go.dev/github.com/destel/rill#example-package-FanIn_FanOut)